fsprojects/FAKE/help/markdown/fake-migrate-to-fake-5.md

   So please try it out and if stuff breaks let us know :).
   The good thing is you can always "lock" the versions of the FAKE modules until you are ready to upgrade.

-After upgrading to legacy FAKE 5 the warnings should tell you exactly what you do.
-If there is stuff missing or a warning message should be improved let us know.
-Some warnings indicate how we want the new FAKE version to be used.

-The "open Fake" and AutoOpen modules are completely obsolete.
-We urge you to finish your API-Migration (after fixing all warnings) by removing "open Fake".
-This removes a lot of automatically opened stuff and if your build fails you ar probably stuff where we forgot to add the obsolete warning (let us know) or that stuff you are using was not migrated yet (let us know or send a PR, TODO: Add link to guideline).

 In this new work you should write "Module.Method a b" instead of "MethodModule a b".
 Which means in the old world we had lots of methods like
 "ReadFile argument" (the module probably even opened via `[<AutoOpen>]`), which is considered bad style now.
 In the new world we would open the `Fake.IO.FileSystem` namespace to indicate that we are using the file-system.